-You will receive:
+At orientation, you will receive:

-- an emergency contact card to carry with you
+- · an emergency contact card to carry with you

 - a worksheet of final program cost

-- healthy and safety information
+- · healthy and safety information

 - program specifics and packing list

 - visa info for your program, if applicable

-Post-Orientation: The rest of the semester.
-You will receive e-mail updates from your Program Coordinator or Faculty/Staff Leader with any important information.
+The rest of the semester before travel: You will receive e-mail updates from your Program Coordinator or Faculty/Staff Leader with any important information.
 Read the updates carefully and often!